-Status Action Step Description of Action Step Status ٢ #1 The Economic Development Director regularly meets with the Pace representatives with the specific intention of improving employee access to employers in the community.
-These discussions resulted in a pilot program in 2016 for Six Flags, and this route extension was made permanent.
+Status Action Step Description of Action Step Status ✓ #1 The Economic Development Director regularly communicates with Pace representatives with the specific intention of improving workforce access to employers in the community.
+At the request of the Village and Abbott Laboratories, which opened a new facility in 2020 employing 2,000, Pace is actively reviewing options for the addition of a new bus stop on Tri-State Parkway.
+A similar collaboration in 2016 resulted in a pilot program for Six Flags, with a route extension to the employee entrance which was then made permanent.
+In January 2019 several goals were reaffirmed with Pace officials: (a) extending routes to serve major employment centers where warranted (b) maintaining availability of vanpool, employer shuttle options (c) evaluating route optimization strategies including signal preemption.
 Emphasis is on improving regional access from rail lines in the adjoining communities.
-In January 2019 several goals were reaffirmed with Pace officials: (a) extending routes to serve major employer shuttle options (c) evaluating route optimization strategies including signal preemption.
-The Village of Gurnee has agreed to spearhead the outreach required for these efforts. • #2 According to the June 2019 ridership report, daily ridership on Route 565 (Grand Avenue) was 1,014 on weekdays and 742 on Saturdays; on Route 572 (Washington Street) it was 480 on weekdays and 161 on Saturdays; and Route 562 (Sunset Avenue) served 204 riders on weekdays only (no weekend route).
-Ridership for Routes 570 and 573 (in Gurnee) is considerably less.
+As strategic planning for public transportation in the wake of COVID-19 accommodates changed commuting patterns and preferences, the Village will remain engaged with Pace to ensure our major employment centers are served. ✓ #2 Due to decreased ridership during the COVID-19 pandemic, Pace has temporarily suspended provision of route-specific ridership data in favor of Division-level performance statistics.
+Gurnee is part of Pace's North Division.
+As of the May/June 2020 ridership report, fixed-route bus ridership in the North Division was down 60% from the same period in 2019.
+Routes serving Gurnee include Routes 565 (Grand Avenue to Waukegan Metra station), 572 (Washington Street to Waukegan Metra station), and 562 (Sunset Avenue - no weekend service - to Waukegan Metra station).
+At College of Lake County a transfer can be made to Route 570 (to Fox Lake Metra Station).
+Bus Route 573, which had provided rush hour service along Green Bay Road, was suspended in May 2020 until further notice due to extremely low usage.
 In 2016/17, new shelters were installed at the SE and NW corners of Washington Street and Rt.
 21; these locations, combined with new sidewalk installed on Rt.
 21, serve employees of Six Flags Great America as well as other nearby businesses.
-A new shelter west of the Sam's Club entrance on Grand Avenue will be added following completion of the 2019 Hunt Club/Grand construction.
+A new shelter west of the Sam's Club entrance on Grand Avenue was planned following completion of the Hunt Club/Grand construction but has not yet been installed.
 Existing shelters in high traffic locations - Six Flags, Menards - received replacement refuse containers in 2019 in order to facilitate more regular collection service by Pace.
-Gurnee Public Works has been extremely helpful in cleaning/maintaining shelters so that they reflect well on the community. × #3 No reportable progress at this time. × #4 No reportable progress at this time.
+Gurnee Public Works has been extremely helpful in cleaning/maintaining shelters so that they reflect well on the community.
+0 #3 No reportable progress at this time.
+0 #4 No reportable progress at this time.